The Best Personal Loans for Home Improvement of 2024

 Home improvement can be expensive, so you might want to take out a loan to pay for it.

-If you have a home improvement project in mind, this article will cover the ways in which a personal loan can help you pay for it.
+If you have a home improvement project in mind, we'll cover how a personal loan can help you pay for it.

 If you're worried about losing your job and being unable to make loan payments, SoFi offers some protection against that.
 If you lose your job, you can pause your loan payments.

-Interest will continue to accrue, but if you stop making payments, it will not impact your credit.
+Interest will continue to accrue, but it will not impact your credit if you stop making payments.
 This can reduce some of the stress of taking on a loan.

 Earnest is another online personal lender.
 It touts its ability to more accurately gauge the risk of borrowers when compared to other lenders.
 This means that Earnest can approve loans that other lenders won’t.
 It also allows Earnest to charge lower interest rates than other lenders do.

 Earnest offers loans ranging from $5,000 to $75,000.
-It does not charge origination fees, early repayment fees, or other hidden fees.
+It does not charge origination, early repayment, or other hidden fees.

 Lending Club Personal Loans Pros & Cons